US · AI law tracker

 |---|---|---|---|

-| other | Utilize the administrative subpoena process to determine if their copyrighted works were used in AI model training. | Upon enactment and implementation of the administrative process. | — |
+| provider | Upon enactment of the bill and establishment of the administrative process, disclose copyrighted works used in AI model training when an administrative subpoena is received. | Upon enactment and establishment of the subpoena process. | — |

 Subscriber only